Response functions response-functions/std#

 dump_obsvect_decompostion : bool, optional, default False

-Dump observation vector decomposition by response function
+Dump the observation vector decomposed by response function (one column per control-vector element).

 Requirements#